B2.5 Add and subtract fractions, including by creating equivalent fractions, in various contexts.

 Activity 1: The Decisive Fraction (Addition and Subtraction of Equivalent Fractions)

 Prepare a series of scenarios involving the addition and subtraction of fractions.
-Divide students into teams of 4.
+Divide students into teams of four.
 Distribute one scenario at a time.
-Each team must propose 2 ways to solve the problem.
-Ask them to compare them and check which one they think is the most effective.
+Each team must propose two ways to solve the problem.
+Ask them to compare their strategies and decide which one they think is the most effective.
 Students must justify their choice.
 Give feedback to the class so that the students can verbalize their analysis and observations.

 Example 1